Articles

 Want to up your game for long-term success?
 Mastering workplace resilience is one sure way to get there, quick!
 In the following short story, you’ll see a perfect example of how it’s done.
 (For other aviation-related stories of success, check out our best selling book, Pull Up – Lead, Succeed and Achieve, Despite Snafus, Setbacks, or Sucker Punches ————– It’s Sunday morning.
 Flight instructor, Evelyn Johnson, jumps in her car and heads down the road for church.
 As the world’s...

-Hijacked!
-How empathy resolves conflict
+Mike McNeill shows how empathy resolves conflict

 Want to know how empathy resolves conflict, even in the most threatening workplace situations?
 Mike McNeill shows us how in the following true story.
 Mike McNeill is about to run into a very “unreasonable customer” As a captain on a de Havilland Dash-7 aircraft, Mike prepared to make a flight from Killeen, Texas, to Dallas.
 A 45-minute hop.
 Shortly after the airplane leveled off, a passenger came into the cockpit and suggested a new destination: Cuba.
 When McNeil turned...